breylaude/breylaude.github.io/src/about.md

 image: '/images/me.jpg'
 ---

-Brey Laude is a 21-year-old security researcher and programmer who enjoys watching television, eating out and social media.
-He is generous and giving, but can also be very rude and a bit lazy.
+Brey Laude is a 21-year-old security researcher and programmer who enjoys programming and computers in general.
+He is nice and kind, but can also be very rude and a bit lazy.

 He is a Jedi who defines himself as straight.
 He has a degree in medicine.
 He is a vegetarian.
 He is obsessed with vintage dresses.